wenjian80/soak8_lab/prereq.md

 # 2. Oracle cloud account

-1.You will be using oracle cloud account for the labs.
+1. You will be using oracle cloud account for the labs.

 2. You use will the Oracle cloud account create 2 compute (1 for master 1 for worker), database, and oracle file system as the nfs.

-3. 4.
-You should have put the "Cloud Tenancy" and  "Cloud username/password" detail in the notepad.
+3. You should have put the "Cloud Tenancy" and  "Cloud username/password" detail in the notepad.

 # 3. Create 2 compute, Dbaas and Oracle File system